-Clean Marine Fuels: Total Charters Four New LNG-powered Vessels | MarketScreener
+Clean Marine Fuels: Total charters four new LNG-powered vessels | MarketScreener

-Total (Paris:FP) (LSE:TTA) (NYSE:TOT) is pursuing its strategy to reduce greenhouse gases emissions in maritime transportation, by chartering four Aframax-type vessels equipped with Liquified Natural Gas (LNG) propulsion.
+Paris, October 28 2020 - Total is pursuing its strategy to reduce greenhouse gases emissions in maritime transportation, by chartering four Aframax-type vessels equipped with Liquified Natural Gas (LNG) propulsion.
 These vessels, each with a capacity of 110,000 tons of crude oil or refined products, will be delivered in 2023 and will join the time-chartered fleet of Total.
 The first two vessels will be chartered from shipowner Hafnia, and the remaining two from Viken Shipping.

 The vessels have been designed with the most efficient LNG propulsion technologies to reduce emissions, allowing a significant decrease in Greenhouse Gases, of more than 5,000 tons per year and per ship compared to conventional vessels.